About Us

 I took my Permaculture Design Certificate in August 2015.
 I have a number of years of hands-on experience of Permaculture Design, and regularly lead sessions on Wyld Edges courses.

-I am in the process of working on my Diploma In Applied Permaculture Design.
 I have trained with Graham Bell and Rakesh to take my Training of Teachers certificate in 2021

 I'm Nicky a cat loving Buddhist from Cheshunt.
 Permaculture has added a wonderful new dimension to my life, I think it's great.
 I'm learning so much it supports my mental health and I feel truly alive with nature.
+I go to the garden for the friendships, peer support to learn about permaculture to feel part of the community to have a purpose and just enjoy it.

 I have inexpertly been planting things in every home I have had, even when I did not have a garden, but when I met Wyld Edges I learned to understand more about the connection between gardening and soil and mental health.
 So, when I was invited to join a project to reclaim a waste piece of Cheshunt it was a no brainer.
 Once unloved and overgrown this patch is now alive with life.
 We potter, we sew, we water, we weed.
 Wenderlynn and Iain guide us and do masses of work and somehow together Harmony Gardens has been created.